-All IT equipment including servers, desktop microcomputers and notebooks, had up-to-date anti-virus software installed.
-Because the Massachusetts Turnpike Authority (MTA) uses the enterprise version of anti-virus software on all IT computer devices, all files on removable media or files downloaded from the Internet are scanned for viruses prior to installation or opening.
-According to the Commonwealth's Information Technology Division (ITD) the Authority had not been infected during the period from October 2003 to December 28, 2004 (see Appendix 3).
-The virus logs of the Authority also show effective quarantining of all viruses detected.
-The lack of infection was the result of the Authority being able to isolate and remove the attempted virus attacks and thus the Authority did not have to recover data or systems as a result of a virus attack.
+All IT equipment, including servers, desktop microcomputers, and notebooks, had up-to-date anti-virus software installed.
+Because Legislative Information Services (LIS) uses the enterprise version of antivirus software on all IT computer devices, all files on removable media or files downloaded from the Internet are scanned for viruses prior to installation or opening.
+According to the Commonwealth's Information Technology Division (ITD), Legislative Information Services was infected once during the period from October 9, 2003 to July 28, 2004 (see Appendix 3).
+The virus logs of Legislative Information Service show the effective quarantining of the one virus detected.
+This virus infection was on an individual desktop, and Legislative Information Services was able to isolate and remove the virus intrusion and therefore did not have to recover data or systems as a result of the virus attack.

 We found that IT security controls were in place to help limit the risk of unauthorized access or malicious intrusion.
-While the Authority, as a client of the Commonwealth's wide area network, MAGNet, relies on the Information Technology Division's (ITD) firewall protection, the Authority also employs additional firewall protection to further safeguard its IT resources.
-Furthermore, the Authority relies upon ITD's intrusion detection system to provide additional security.
-We acknowledge that the Authority's own firewall protection in addition to ITD's firewall significantly increases the likelihood that electronic traffic is properly filtered.
+While the LIS, as a client of the Commonwealth's wide area network, MAGNet and Mass-Mail, relies on the Information Technology Division's (ITD) firewall protection, LIS also has its own additional firewall protection to further safeguard IT resources.
+Furthermore, LIS relies upon ITD's intrusion detection system to provide additional security.
+We acknowledge that LIS's own firewall protection, in addition to ITD's firewall, significantly increases the likelihood that electronic traffic is properly filtered.
 We found that ITD's firewall management addressed e-mail filtering and blocking capabilities to ensure that all multi-part MIME messages will be blocked at the gateway and that emails, which could be affiliated with a virus are discarded.
-To help keep viruses isolated, the MTA also has a separate e-mail server protection system.
+To help keep viruses isolated, Legislative Information Services also has a separate anti-virus program on its Firewall and the e-mail exchange server is located and under the care of ITD's Chelsea location.

-We found that the Authority had established ground rules with respect to the use of authorized software and the appropriate use of IT resources.
-Although, existing policies for the use of IT resources provide an acceptable use statement and list unacceptable uses, the latter could be strengthened by emphatically stating additional uses that would be unacceptable.
+We found that Legislative Information Services had established ground rules with respect to the use of authorized software and the appropriate use of IT resources.
+Although existing policies for the use of IT resources provide an acceptable use statement and list unacceptable uses, the latter could be strengthened by specifically stating additional uses that would be unacceptable.
 We suggest that the list of unacceptable uses include the restriction that software obtained from external, non-agency sources should not be installed onto agency systems unless reviewed and approved by management.
-We suggest that software should be reviewed and tested on an isolated machine before being installed on the Authority's IT environment.
+We suggest that software should be reviewed and tested on an isolated machine before being installed on the Legislative Information Services' IT environment.